kjdaniels0127/Data-Rocks/README.md

    ## 🔧 Tools & Skills Demonstrated:
 - **Excel**: Pivot Tables, XLOOKUP, IF statements, Charts, and Complex Formulas
 - **SQL**: Basic to Intermeidate Queries like Select, From, Where, Concat, column aliasing.
 - **Tableau/Power BI**: Creating data visualizations like heatmaps, bar graphs, scatterplots, or data summary tables.

+- Check out my branches of excel and SQL to get samples of my excel workbooks and SQL queries I have used for data analysis.